DDMAL/HHP-EventsEditor/README.md

 6. Export data: Just Click "Save" and it will automatically download "webeditor_export.nq".
 It also works fine with Sesame Server.
 Just create a new repository and add this file to the server.
 Then Sesame Server will automatically upload and read this file.

+7. Show terms more like human-way.
+However it will still show full URI when it is under edit or in exporting files.
 Web Browser Compatibility:

 Chrome:OK